wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

      "origin_uuid": "ca7f87e9-c2c8-5fad-ba1b-c3140ebb9be3",
      "data": {...}}

-All events have the same basic structure, namely, a JSON object with three keys:
+All events have the same basic structure, namely, a JSON object with 4 keys:

 name
     A string representing the name of the event.
 Each event type has a unique name.

+required_acl
+    Either a string or null.
+Currently used by xivo-websocketd to determine if a client can receive the event or not.
+See the :ref:`ws-events-acl` section for more information.

+    This key is optional.

 origin_uuid
     The uuid to identify the message producer.